 \subsection{Inequalities for Total Entropy Production and Marginal Entropy Production}

-In the composite system XY considered in section \ref{sec:composite_system}, consider the case where X is not observable but Y is (Fig.~\ref{fig:mar-pro}).
-Under such conditions, it has been shown that peripheral entropy production constitutes the lower limit of total entropy production in a continuous time system \cite{kawaiDissipationPhaseSpacePerspective2007,kawaguchiFluctuationTheoremHidden2013}.
-In other words, since entropy production that can be calculated only from the data of observable systems is an underestimate of the true entropy production including unobservable variables, it provides a guideline for estimating the entropy production from actual data.
+In the composite system XY in section \ref{sec:composite_system}, consider the case where X is not observable but Y is (Fig.~\ref{fig:mar-pro}).
+Under such conditions, it has been shown that total entropy production bounded below by marginal entropy production in a continuous-time system\cite{kawaiDissipationPhaseSpacePerspective2007,kawaguchiFluctuationTheoremHidden2013}.
+In other words, since entropy production that can be calculated only from the data of observable system is an underestimate of the total entropy production including unobservable system, it is useful for estimating the total entropy production.
 Here, we consider whether the same inequality holds in discrete-time systems.

-The magnitude relationship between total entropy production and marginal entropy production for both time-reversed and backward entropy production is derived below.